Nationals vs. Tigers Player Props Betting Odds

 Garcia Stats

-- Garcia has five doubles, a triple, three home runs, 11 walks and 17 RBI (39 total hits).
-He has swiped two bases.
+- Luis Garcia has 39 hits with five doubles, a triple, three home runs, 11 walks and 17 RBI.
+He's also stolen two bases.

 Garcia Recent Games